jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 ### 113 Regulations about tariffs and other consumer issues
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister given after the consultation referred to in subsection (4), make regulations for the purpose of—
-  (a) regulating the type of tariffs for fixed and other charges that must or may be offered to domestic consumers; and (b) promoting the fair treatment by distributors and retailers of domestic consumers and small businesses; and (c) enabling the protection of rural consumers, and consumers supplied with electricity from an alternative source under section 105, from unfair rates of change in the prices charged to them.
+  (a) regulating the type of tariffs for fixed and other charges that must or may be offered to domestic consumers; and (b) promoting the fair treatment by distributors and retailers of domestic consumers and small business consumers; and (c) enabling the protection of rural consumers, and consumers supplied with electricity from an alternative source under section 105, from unfair rates of change in the prices charged to them.
 (2) Regulations made under subsection (1) may, without limitation, do any of the following:
   (a) require low fixed charge tariff options to be made available to consumers who use less than a prescribed amount of electricity, and impose requirements (including amounts, or ways of calculating amounts) on industry participants in order to ensure that those tariffs result in a benefit to domestic consumers who opt for them:
   (b) provide for regional variations in the application of the regulations relating to low fixed charge tariff options:
   (c) require distributors or retailers, or both, to provide information relating to the types of tariffs offered to consumers, including to low fixed charge tariffs:
-  (d) regulate distributors’ and retailers’ dealings with domestic consumers and small businesses, including requiring distributors and retailers to comply with any policies, practices, procedures, guidelines, or model contracts or clauses in contracts, that are set out or referred to in the regulations:
+  (d) regulate distributors’ and retailers’ dealings with domestic consumers and small business consumers, including requiring distributors and retailers to comply with any policies, practices, procedures, guidelines, or model contracts or clauses in contracts, that are set out or referred to in the regulations:
   (e) regulate the rate of change in the prices charged by distributors to rural consumers on a network as compared with the rate of change in the prices charged to comparable non-rural consumers on the same network:
   (f) regulate the rate of change in the prices charged to consumers supplied with electricity from an alternative source under section 105:
   (g) provide for offences, punishable on conviction by a fine prescribed by the regulations but not exceeding $100,000, for breaching any regulation made under this section.